meganz/MEGAchat/Readme.md

  For more info on these, check the Strophe Readme.md file i nthe Strophe repo.
 `optStropheSslLib` - Set to OpenSSL, if not already set.
 `optStropheXmlLib` - Can be set to `EXPAT`, `LibXml2` or `Detect` for autodetecting.
 Tested mostly with expat.
-`optStropheBuildShared` - set it to ON.
-`optStropheExportDlsyms` - set it to OFF.
 `optStroheNoLibEvent` - make sure it's OFF!
 If it's ON this means that libevent (including development package) was not found on your system.
 `MPENC_DIR` - the dir of the mpEnc checkout

 * Mac
 You need to tell CMake to use the openssl version that you installed, because it would normally detect and use the system version.
 To do that, set the `OPENSSL_CRYPTO_LIBRARY` and `OPENSSL_SSL_LIBRARY` to point to the `libcrypto.dylib` and `libssl.dylib` files respectively of the openssl that you installed, and `OPENSSL_INCLUDE_DIR` to the dir containing the /openssl dir containing the openssl headers.
 Note that these 3 CMake variables are 'advanced' so in ccmake you need to hit 't' to show them.

+* iOS
+You  must set all options to build as shared library to OFF.

 Hit 'c' again to re-configure, and then 'g'.
 After that ccmake should quit and in the console, just type
 `make`